-Red Dot Diode Brightness.
+- D. Red Dot Diode Brightness.
 This is a dial that can be turned to increase (clockwise) or decrease (counter-clockwise) the intensity of the red dot diode.
-Note this has zero affect on the power of the invisible marking laser.
+Note this has zero effect on the power of the invisible marking laser. - E. Rotary Connector.
+If the rotary was purchased this port is where it can be hooked up to prior to the machine being powered on. - F. Z-Speed.
+This dial increases or decreases the speed which the z-scanning head rises and lowers.